-The Arkansas Fire Training Academy serves as a resource for the Arkansas Fire Service and related organizations by providing professional education and training in firefighting, hazardous materials, and emergency medical services.
-This education and training employs the practices and standards established by state and national authorities as well as state-of-the-art techniques of fire service management through equipment and safety training.
+The Arkansas Fire Training Academy is a resource for the Arkansas Fire Service and related organizations by providing professional education and training in firefighting, hazardous materials, and emergency medical services.
+This education and training employ the practices and standards established by state and national authorities as well as state-of-the-art techniques of fire service management through equipment and safety training.

-Firemail is a service provided by the Arkansas Fire Training Academy to improve our communications with our customers state-wide and to help them communicate with each other.
+Firemail is a service the Arkansas Fire Training Academy provides to improve our communications with our customers state-wide and to help them communicate with each other.

-To put information out on FireMail or to be added to our email address lists, you may contact Sarah Hixon:
+To put information out on FireMail or to be added to our email address lists, you may contact Kilatha Hargiss:

 When contacting us by email, please ensure your name (or "handle") appears in the "From:" area and you have a subject in the "Subject:" area.
-With all the different types of computer viruses floating around in cyberspace, we try very diligently to avoid passing along these viruses to others.
-E-mails that are received from unidentified sources or with unknown subjects are automatically deleted by our Public Information personnel to avoid the risk of infection.
+E-mails received from unidentified sources or with unknown subjects are automatically deleted by our IT personnel to avoid the risk of infection.